pyControl/docs/docs/user-guide/pycontrol-data.md

 ## Analog data

 pyControl analog data files (*'.pca'* file extension) are binary data files created by [analog inputs](hardware.md#analog-input) and other source of analog data such as [rotary encoders](hardware.md#rotary-encoder).
 They consist of alternating timestamps and data samples, both saved as 4 byte little endian signed integers.
-The function `load_analog_data` loads a pyControl analog data file into Python, returning a numpy array whose first column is timestamps and second column data samples.
+The function `load_analog_data` loads a pyControl analog data file into Python, returning a numpy array whose first column is timestamps and second column data samples

 ```python
 analog_data_array = load_analog_data('path//to//analog_data_file.pca')